-The Slot Coordination Committee and the Slot Performance sub-committee were established in 2018, being the first committees established outside HCCA's capacity, aiming to improve traffic conditions, airport capacity and punctuality, and combat slot misuse.
-Both Committees have received positive comments from the aviation community and IATA representatives.
+The Slot Coordination Committee and the Slot Performance Sub-committee continued their successful operation, contributing to the improvement of traffic conditions, airport capacity and punctuality, and combating slot misuse.
+Both Committees continue receiving positive comments from the aviation community and IATA representatives.